Army of the Vosges: Campaign

 Arriving at Dijon with roughly 5,000 men Garibaldi attacked the Prussians that evening.
 The assault went on into the night; however, victory was not to be, and once again the Army of the Vosges retreated back to Autun.
 This time, the Prussians followed them.

 The Prussians arrived at Autun and laid siege to the city.
-Just as it appeared that all hope was lost, General Carl Wilhelm von Werder recalled his troops to Dijon.
+Just as it appeared that all hope was lost, General August von Werder recalled his troops to Dijon.
 General von Werder had noticed a buildup of French troops near Dijon and therefore wanted the army back to help defend the city.
-This was not to be however, as shortly after the arrival of the army to Dijon, in late December, von Werder ordered that the city be evacuated.
+This was not to be however, as shortly after the arrival of the army to Dijon, in late December 1870, von Werder ordered that the city be evacuated.

 With the Prussian army gone from Autun, the Army of the Vosges had precious time to recoup and recover.
 In addition to the rest, the time also gave the Army time to plan.
 It was decided that the Army, along with other French forces, would return to Dijon, now unoccupied, and hold the city once more.
 Due to the winter weather, getting the Army to Dijon took some time.

 The battle for the Army of the Vosges resumed on January 21, 1871.
-The Prussians attacked Dijon from the West in great numbers; however, the French had been preparing and the defenses of the city were well in place.
+The Prussians attacked Dijon from the west in great numbers; however, the French had been preparing and the defenses of the city were well in place.
 The two armies went back and forth for three days.
 Each time one army made headway, the opposing army would push back, gaining ground.
 On the fourth day, The Prussian army pulled back and the fighting ceased for a while.

 The fighting renewed the next day and continued sporadically until January 31, 1871.
 At this point, the Army of the Vosges was tired and had taken many casualties.
-Because of this, the Army of the Vosges pulled out of Dijon and retreated to Courcelles.
+Because of this, the Army of the Vosges pulled out of Dijon and retreated to Corcelles-les-Monts.
 The Prussians once again held Dijon, beginning the morning of February 1, 1871.

 After the war

-The French government surrendered Paris to the German army at the end of January, and brought the war to a close.
+The French government surrendered Paris to the German army at the end of January 1871, and brought the war to a close.
 In February Garibaldi was elected to the French National Assembly as a representative of the Alpes-Maritimes department.
 Days later, however, after the Assembly refused to hear him when he wished to speak at the moment when the President had just adjourned the meeting, Garibaldi resigned his seat and as commander of the Army of the Vosges.
 He then returned to Caprera.